-- 101 INTRODUCTION TO ZOOLOGY An evolutionary survey of the animals.
+101 INTRODUCTION TO ZOOLOGY 4 credits An evolutionary survey of the animals.
 Investigation of local fauna is stressed.
 Laboratory.
-Not available for credit toward a degree in biol- - 103 NATURAL SCIENCE: BIOLOGY Designed for non-science majors.
-Laboratory and class instruction illustrate concepts of living organisms with emphasis on mankind's position in, and influence on, the environment. - INTRODUCTION TO ECOLOGY FIELD LABORATORY 1 credit Corequisite: 3100:105.
+Not available for credit toward a degree in biol-

+NATURAL SCIENCE: BIOLOGY 103 Designed for non-science majors.
+Laboratory and class instruction il-lustrate concepts of living organisms with emphasis on mankind's po-sition in, and influence on, the environment.

+INTRODUCTION TO ECOLOGY FIELD LABORATORY 104 Corequisite: 3100:105.
 Short field trips and laboratory studies illustrating natural and man-modified characteristics of selected ecosystems.

-104 - INTRODUCTION TO ECOLOGY 105 Basic principles governing structure and function of natural ecosystems.
+INTRODUCTION TO ECOLOGY 105 Basic principles governing structure and function of natural ecosystems.
 Various options for managing natural resources, human populations, biotic communities, and industrial technologies at global level emphasized.
-Not available for credit toward a degree in biology. - 108 INTRODUCTION TO BIOLOGICAL AGING 3 credits Prerequisite: 1100:221.
+Not available for credit toward a degree in biology.

+INTRODUCTION TO BIOLOGICAL AGING

+Prerequisite: 1100:221.
 Survey of normal anatomical and physical changes in aging and associate diseases.
 For students in Gerontological programs at Wayne College.
-Not available for credit toward a degree in biology. - PRINCIPLES OF BIOLOGY I 111 Molecular, cellular basis of life; energy transformations, metabolism; cell reproduction, genetics, development, immunology, evolution, and origin and diversity of life (through plants).
-Laboratory. - 112 Prerequisite: 3100:111.
+Not available for credit toward a degree in 108

+PRINCIPLES OF BIOLOGY I 111 Molecular, cellular basis of life; energy transformations, metabolism; cell reproduction, genetics, development, immunology, evolution, and origin and diversity of life (through plants).
+Laboratory.

+PRINCIPLES OF BIOLOGY II 112 Prerequisite: 3100:111.
 Animal diversity; nutrients, gas exchange, transport, homeostasis, control in plants and animals; behavior; ecology.
 (3100:111, 112 are an integrated course for biology majors).
+Labora-

-Labora- - PRINCIPLES OF MICROBIOLOGY 130 Basic principles and terminology of microbiology; cultivation and control of microorganisms; relationships of microorganisms to man and his environment; medical microbiology.
-Laboratory. - HUMAN ANATOMY AND PHYSIOLOGY 4 credits each 208.9 Sequential.
+130 PRINCIPLES OF MICROBIOLOGY Basic principles and terminology of microbiology; cultivation and control of microorganisms; relationships of microorganisms to man and his environment; medical microbiology.
+Laboratory.

+208.9 HUMAN ANATOMY AND PHYSIOLOGY 4 credits each Sequential.
 Structure and function of the human body.
 Background of high school chemistry and biology recommended.
+Laboratory.

-Laboratory. - 211 Prerequisite: 3100:112.
-Principles of heredity, principles of genetics. - GENERAL GENETICS LABORATORY Prerequisite or corequisite: 3100:211.
+GENERAL GENETICS 211 Prerequisite: 3100:112.
+Principles of heredity, principles of genetics.

+212 GENERAL GENETICS LABORATORY Prerequisite or corequisite: 3100:211.
 Laboratory experiments in genetics.
-Emphasis on scientific method; techniques in molecular biology. - 217 GENERAL ECOLOGY Prerequisite: 3100:112.
+Emphasis on scientific method; techniques in molecular biology.

+3 credits Prerequisite: 3100:112.
 Study of interrelationships between organisms and environment.
+217